Grievance and disciplinary policy

 If you have a grievance that involves another member (including coaches, volunteers, committee members …etc.), you should first of all try to resolve the matter by speaking directly with the other member about the matter, if possible.
 The discussion should be conducted with courtesy and to reach a resolution as soon as possible.

-If you do not wish to discuss the matter directly with the other member or would like additional assistance, you can contact the Welfare Officer who can investigate and assist on the matter.
+If you do not wish to discuss the matter directly with the other member or would like additional assistance, you can contact the Secretary or in the case of a safeguarding issue the Welfare Officer who can investigate and assist on the matter.
+Please note that with a Safeguarding matter we will follow UKA’s guidance on managing such incidents.
 To the extent that you can, please provide as much detail as possible on the following:

 - What has been happening or has happened?